Samsung Galaxy Z Fold3 5G 512GB (Unlocked)

 Weight (g) | 271g |

-Like its predecessors, 5G networks are cellular networks, in which the service area is divided into small geographical areas called cells.
-All 5G wireless devices in a cell are connected to the Internet and the telephone network by radio waves through a basestation and antennae in the cell.
-The new networks have higher download speeds, with a peak speed of 10 gigabits per second (Gbit/s) when there is only one user in the network.
-5G has higher bandwidth to deliver faster speeds than 4G and can connect more devices, improving the quality of Internet services in crowded areas.
-Due to the increased bandwidth, it is expected the 5G networks will increasingly be used as general Internet service providers (ISPs), competing with existing ISPs such as cable Internet, and also will make possible new applications in Internet of things (IoT) and machine-to-machine areas.
-Smartphones with 4G capability are unable to use the 5G networks.
+Like their predecessors, 5G networks are cellular networks, in which the service area is divided into small geographical areas called cells.
+All 5G wireless devices in a cell are connected to the Internet and the telephone network by radio waves through a base station and antennae in the cell.
+The new networks offer not only higher download speeds, with a peak speed of 10 gigabits per second (Gbit/s) when there is only one user in the network, but also significantly lower latency, enabling near-instantaneous communication.
+5G networks have higher bandwidth, allowing them to connect more devices simultaneously and improving the quality of Internet services in crowded areas.
+These features make 5G particularly suited for applications requiring real-time data exchange, such as extended reality (XR), autonomous vehicles, remote surgery, and industrial automation.
+Additionally, the increased bandwidth is expected to drive the adoption of 5G as a general Internet service provider (ISP), particularly through fixed wireless access (FWA), competing with existing technologies such as cable Internet, while also facilitating new applications in the Internet of Things (IoT) and machine-to-machine communication.

 A galaxy is a system of stars, stellar remnants, interstellar gas, dust, and dark matter bound together by gravity.
 The word is derived from the Greek galaxias (γαλαξίας), literally 'milky', a reference to the Milky Way galaxy that contains the Solar System.
 Galaxies, averaging an estimated 100 million stars, range in size from dwarfs with less than a thousand stars, to the largest galaxies known – supergiants with one hundred trillion stars, each orbiting its galaxy's center of mass.
 Most of the mass in a typical galaxy is in the form of dark matter, with only a few percent of that mass visible in the form of stars and nebulae.
 Supermassive black holes are a common feature at the centres of galaxies.